 FMV games as a concept started to be phased out in the mid-1990s as sales began to slump.
 With them went entire companies, most notably Digital Pictures who invested heavily in the idea.
 Today, FMV games are almost non-existent, though some still show up in the form of DVD extras.

 Sega (and others) heavily marketed the concept of full motion video games for the Sega Mega-CD, particularly in North America where 60% of the system's launch titles were FMV games.
+Early promotion for the American hardware advertised it under the working title of Virtual VCR, adopted from Digital Pictures early name for their full-motion video technology.
 Many popular Japanese RPGs for the system were barred from entering the states due to fears they might not sell in the region.
 All six Sega Mega-CD 32X titles are "enhanced" FMV games.
 It was a heavily stressed feature, and considered one of the main reasons the system failed to make the same amount of impact as expected.

 The Mega-CD in fact struggles with the concept of full motion video, and compares unfavorably to many of its rivals - the TurboGrafx-CD, Atari Jaguar CD, Neo Geo CD, Philips CD-i, FM Towns Marty, Panasonic 3DO and Amiga CD32.
 This is because the Mega-CD suffers from the same restrictions as the Sega Mega Drive in terms of on-screen colours - only 64 colours can be outputted on screen at once, which often leads to grainy, low quality video in which detail is lost.
 The Sega 32X add-on can increase the colour count significantly, but this required extra investment - typically more than any of the consoles mentioned.

 FMV games were less common in Japan and Europe.